-- 35. The importance of determining the first step legally necessary to achieve liquidation is highlighted when determining the tax treatment of capital distributions made on a short-form liquidation.
-Capital distributions may not be dividends for tax purposes when they are made "on the liquidation" of a company under section CD 26. - 36.
-Under section CD 3, the term "dividends" includes a wide variety of payments, distributions, and transactions that essentially transfer value to shareholders.
-Section CD 26(1) and (2) exclude from being a dividend any amounts distributed to shareholders that are essentially subscribed capital ("available subscribed capital per share") and capital gains ("available capital distribution amount") where the amounts are distributed "on the liquidation of the company". - 37.
-Paragraph (b) of the definition of "liquidation" in section YA 1 provides that the period known as "on liquidation" starts with the first step that is legally necessary to achieve liquidation.
-As discussed above, the Commissioner's view is that the first step is not the making of the request.
-The first step will ordinarily be the passing of the resolution to cease business, pay all creditors, distribute surplus assets, and then request removal. - 38.
-Therefore, any capital distributions made after the passing of such a resolution will be made "on the liquidation of the company" and may be excluded from being dividends under section CD 26. - 39.
-In some cases there may be an extended period between the first step legally necessary to achieve liquidation and the removal of the company from the register.
+- 38. Capital distributions may not be dividends for tax purposes when they are made "on the liquidation" of a company under s CD 26. - 39.
+Paragraph (b) of the definition of "liquidation" in s YA 1 provides that the period known as "on liquidation" starts with the first step that is legally necessary to achieve liquidation.
+As discussed above, the Commissioner's view is that the first step is not the making of the request to remove the company from the register.
+The first step will ordinarily be the passing of the resolution to cease business, pay all creditors, distribute surplus assets and then request removal. - 40.
+Therefore, any capital distributions made after the passing of such a resolution will be made "on the liquidation of the company" and may be excluded from being dividends under s CD 26. - In some cases, there may be an extended period between the first step legally necessary to achieve liquidation and the removal of the company from the register.
 The period may even span different tax years, so that a distribution is made in a period preceding the removal of the company from the register.
 The Commissioner will assume that such distributions are made pursuant to a genuine intention to liquidate.
-However, if the liquidation is not completed then such a distribution will not have occurred "on liquidation", and the exclusion under section CD 26 (and this Ruling) will not apply. - 40.
+However, if the liquidation is not completed, then such a distribution will not have occurred "on liquidation" and the exclusion under s CD 26 (and this Ruling) will not apply. - 42.
 Taxpayers making distributions should ensure they keep adequate records of relevant resolutions or other decision-making acts.
-This is so they can demonstrate that the essential genuineness of the resolution or other act preceded the distribution of the company's assets, and that the distributions were for the purpose of enabling liquidation.
+This is so they can demonstrate that the resolution or other act was genuine, that the resolution or act preceded the distribution of the company's assets, and that the distributions were for the purpose of enabling liquidation.